 Professor Lorraine De Souza, Aurora champion, Pro-Vice Chancellor (equality, diversity and staff development), Brunel University London

 With a number of cohorts running regionally online, the Aurora programme is a mix of development days and action learning sets.
 Participants are also supported by mentors from their institution.

 Participants will be asked to:

-- attend each of the four development days, and the two action learning set days organised by participants in their assigned groups;
+- attend each of the four development days, and the two action learning set days

-- commit to working with a mentor who is provided by their institution;
+- commit to working with a mentor who is provided by their institution

 - be prepared to access leadership opportunities and champion for change.